Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 # Exploratory Analysis

-Our analysis in the following sections is guided by the following questions:
+Our analysis in the following sections addresses the following questions:
 <style>
 div.blue { background-color:#e6f0ff; border-radius: 5px; padding: 20px;}
 </style>
 <div class = "blue">
-1. What does Philadelphia's tree canopy look like?
+1. What does Philadelphia's tree canopy look like today?
-2. Where are neighborhoods at with achieving the 30% goal?
+2. How close are neighborhoods to achieving the 30% goal?
 3. How does tree canopy change vary by demographic?
 4. How do current patterns of tree canopy coverage and loss reflect disinvestment as a result of redlining and older planning practices?
+5. What other factors are associated with the tree canopy?
 </div>

-## 1. Existing tree canopy and tree canopy change
+## 1. What does Philadelphia's tree canopy look like today?

 ### Philadelphia's 2018 Canopy
 First, we aggregate our tree canopy data to the fishnet so that we have gain, loss, and total canopy area for each cell.
 Northwest, West, and Northeast Philadelphia have the most tree canopy.
 In North and South Philadelphia as well as Center City, tree canopy is more sparse.

 ```r